PerrySquared/wave_nn/README.md

 ## Features
 - The ability to generate datasets with different parameters
 - Trained model can be saved and exported
-- Performance of the algorithm and trained model can be measured and compared
+- Performance of the algorithm and trained model can be measured
 - Support for creating images on different stages of the process to help with visualisation of data